viant/neatly/README.md

 Neatly use tabular format thus can be easily store as csv or other delimitered format,

-The first column in a row if it is not empty represents **an object tag** followed by this object fields expression, otherwise row contains values for corresponding object.
+The first column in a row represent an **object tag**,  followed by columns to define this object fields.
+Next row/s would define object tag values, in this case the first column would be left empty.
+You can thing of an object tag as it is an object definition, whereas object values would creates one or more the object instances.
+Object tag can represents a single instance or an instance element wthin an array.

-Tag can be define an object or an object in an array, in the latter case tag would have **open and close square bracket []** prefix.
+In the latter case object tag would be created with **[]** prefix.

-Field expression is an expression that defines path to a target object.
+The field definition defines a path to the leaf object of an object tag..
-Field expression can be prefixed with
+It can be prefixed with
    1) **square bracket '[]'** to denote that field is an array, all rows below will be elements for the array, unless there is empty line
-   2) **backslash '/'** to denote that field belongs to root object rather then preceding tag object
+   2) **slash '/'** to denote that field belongs to root object rather then preceding tag object
    3) **colon ':'**  to denote that field of a virtual object that can be used as data substitution with dollar($) sign expression.

-On top of that field name can use dot (.) to define nested object or array elements.
+On top of that field definition can use dot (.) to define nested object of object or array type.
 For instance
-   1) field1 is reference to a field1
+   1) field1 defines 'field1' field.
-   2) []field2.attr2 is reference to field2 which is an array, that has object with field named 'attr2'
+   2) []field2.attr2 defines 'field2' filed  of an array of an object type, which has 'attr2' field.
-   3) field3.[]a.attr3 is a reference to an object by field 'field3' which has an array named 'a' and array has an object with field named 'attr3'.
+   3) field3.[]a.attr3 defines 'field3' field of an object type, which has another 'a' field  of an array of object type with 'attr3' field.
-   4) /data.[]tables is a reference to root object which has data field that points to object, which has an array accessible by field tables.
+   4) /data.[]tables defines in the root object 'data' field of an object type which has another 'tables' field of an array type.
-   5) :v.attr5 is a reference to virtual object which has field 'v' pointing to object that has 'attr5' field
+   5) :v.attr5 defines a virtual object which has 'v' field  of an object type which has another 'attr5' field .

+## Neatly capabilities

 Use cases
 ### Basic data structure with repeated fields.